lepinkainen/hovimestari/PROJECT_CONTEXT.md

 - **dailyBrief**: Template for generating daily briefs
 - **userQuery**: Template for responding to user queries

-Each prompt includes placeholders for dynamic content and specific instructions on tone, structure, and content.
+Each prompt includes placeholders for dynamic content and specific instructions on tone, structure, and content:

+- **%CONTEXT%**: Placeholder for context information (date, time, weather, etc.)
+- **%NOTES%**: Placeholder for memories/notes
+- **%LANG%**: Placeholder for output language
+- **%QUERY%**: Placeholder for user queries (in userQuery prompt)